mami-project/pathspider/doc/plugins/tfo.rst

 Usage Example
 -------------

-To use the DSCP plugin, specify ``tfo`` as the plugin to use on the command-line:
+To use the TFO plugin, specify ``tfo`` as the plugin to use on the command-line:

 .. code-block:: shell